inverseproblem/PestoSeis/docs/source/seismicwaves2d_guide.rst

    :width: 650px

 Note that the source :math:`f` is injected differently depending on whether a moment tensor source or a force source is considered.
 Force sources are added to the updated velocity values whereas the components of the moment tensor source are added to the updated stresses.

+See the relevant Tutorial on elastic waves for how to set up an elastic simulation.

 =============================================
 Boundary conditions